-Database: Our collaborator 4HF Biotech has built a comprehensive database, including proprietary and literature data of the sensitivity profile of more than 700 anti-cancer compounds integrated into a single platform for visualization and statistical analysis.
+Database: Our collaborator 4HF Biotec has built a comprehensive database, including proprietary and literature data of the 'sensitivity profile' of more than 900+ anti-cancer compounds integrated into a single platform for visualization and statistical analysis.

-Analysis: Scientists of the 4HF Biotech team will compare the sensitivity profile of your drug to that of hundreds of reference drugs with known mode of action.
+Analysis: Scientists from the 4HF Biotec team will compare the sensitivity profile of your drug to hundreds of reference drugs with known modes of action.
 The correlation of the two sensitivity profiles is evaluated by the Spearman Rho correlation value and its p-value.
 Watch the above video for more information.

 Deliverables: The report comprises a graphical presentation of the correlation analysis and all raw data.
-4HF Biotech scientists are available for a phone conversation to walk you through the analysis, data, and results focussing on getting your key questions answered.
+4HF Biotec scientists are available to walk you through the analysis, data, and results, focusing on answering your key questions.